Light deflection and gravitational lensing effects in acoustic black-bounce spacetime: Introduction

 In the present work, we apply the methodology for calculating the light deflection due to the gravitational field for two models, one of which is a BH and the other a magnetically charged BB.
+This allows us to theoretically construct quantities that can be measured in an observational way, such as the angular separation between the relativistic images and the magnification of these images.
+With this information, it is possible to corroborate or rule out gravitational theories based on observation.
+Given that alternative theories of gravity tend to behave like GR in the weak field limit, the strong field limit proves more suitable for investigating the plausibility of models that go beyond GR.
+In this sense, angular deflection is an excellent parameter for investigation.
 We apply the gravitational lensing formalism in the weak and strong field regimes for the ABB model and then construct the expressions referring to the observables.
 In a very natural way we can obtain the respective equivalent results for the ABH when we consider the bounce radius going to zero $a\to{0}$ showing the efficiency of the methodology.

-The paper is organized as follows: In section \ref{sec2} the general relations for a spherically symmetric and static spacetime as well as its conserved quantities are constructed.
-In sections \ref{sec3} and \ref{sec4} we perform the calculation of the light deflection in the weak and strong field regimes, respectively, for a ABH and ABB.
-In \ref{sec5} we construct the gravitational lensing equations for the ABB only in both limits as well as the equations for observables.
+The paper is organized as follows: In section \ref{sec2}, the general relations for a spherically symmetric and static spacetime as well as its conserved quantities are constructed.
+In sections \ref{sec3} and \ref{sec4}, we perform the calculation of the light deflection in the weak and strong field regimes, respectively, for a ABH and ABB.
+In section \ref{sec5}, we construct the gravitational lensing equations for the ABB only in both limits as well as the equations for observables.
 Finally, in section \ref{sec6}, we make the final discussions and conclusions of the work, presenting our perspectives.